Working Toward a More Just and Vibrant New York City

 Network members meet for three immersive retreats annually, and have ample opportunity for collaboration, learning and action in between these gatherings.
 Engagement and participation in the network is an ongoing, not a year-long, experience.

-Participation requires a commitment on the following 10 days in 2018 – three residential retreats outside of New York City, and 1 day-long meeting in the city:
+Participation requires a commitment of 10 days in 2018 – three 3-day residential retreats outside of New York City, and 1 day-long meeting in the city.

 There is no fee for participating in the Sterling Network.
 However, participants are expected to be active and committed participants in the network.